Morningside Heights: Institutional expansion

 Three institutions opened or moved into Morningside Heights during the late 1950s and early 1960s.
 These were the Interchurch Center, opened in 1960; the Bank Street College of Education, which announced its intention to move to the area in 1964; and St. Hilda's & St. Hugh's School, which relocated from Manhattan Valley and Morningside Heights in 1967.
-Columbia assisted with the latter two additions, since it was interested in making Morningside Heights into a desirable place for its faculty to send their children to primary school.
+Columbia University assisted with the latter two additions, since it was interested in making Morningside Heights into a desirable place for its faculty to send their children to primary school.
 Within the existing campuses of neighborhood institutions, two St. Luke's Hospital pavilions were demolished and replaced in the 1950s and 1960s, and a new office wing at Riverside Church opened in 1959.

 Social tensions began to develop as many of the area's institutions began to expand into the surrounding neighborhood.
 The newer buildings had architecture that was described as bland, as contrasted to the simultaneous expansions of other communities with Ivy League universities, which were constructing structures with more distinctive designs.
 (Note: Architectural historian Andrew Dolkart cites Harvard University in Cambridge, Massachusetts, and Yale University in New Haven, Connecticut, as examples of Ivy League campuses that were erecting structures with more distinguished architecture.)
 Through the 1960s, Columbia University, Barnard College, and other institutions purchased several dozen buildings in Morningside Heights, leading to accusations of forced eviction and gentrification.
 Many residential buildings were converted to institutional use, while others were demolished to make way for new institutional buildings, such as Columbia University's East Campus.
 The process involved demolishing some of the SROs, which were mostly occupied by racial minorities and did not have rent regulation.
 Likewise, while apartment buildings were rent-regulated, many units were subject to "affiliation clauses" that extended tenancy only to members of the academic institutions within Morningside Heights.
 Protests against such clauses continued through the late 1970s.

 The conflicts peaked in 1968, when protests arose in Columbia's campus and the surrounding neighborhood over the university's proposal to build a gym in Morningside Park, which would have created separate entrances in mostly-white Morningside Heights and mostly-black Harlem.
 The university abandoned the plan the next year.
 Two other major plans were proposed but not built after objections from the community: a proposed expansion of the Interchurch Center, and a nursing home on Amsterdam Avenue between 111th and 112th Streets.
 There were even disputes between the city and Columbia University: the city had proposed erecting 1,000 apartments on Riverside Drive, but Columbia objected because it would have precluded the university's ability to build a proposed western campus.
-In 1970, I. M. Pei was hired to create a new plan for Columbia's expansion on the South Field, though only one portion of Pei's plan was ever built.
+In 1970, architect I. M. Pei was hired to create a new plan for Columbia's expansion on the South Field, though only one portion of Pei's plan was ever built.